Community Health Nursing (NURS6022)

-This unit of study examines the major concepts and principles of community health nursing including self care, continuity of care, primary health care, health promotion/illness prevention, community assessment, family assessment, and home care.
 Increasingly complex and chronic health conditions are being managed in the community.
-Approaches to the provision of nursing care for people of all ages with acute, chronic, or life threatening illness in settings where they live will be critiqued.
-Particular attention is given to the home visit process: its therapeutic nature, communication skills and safety issues.
-The nurse's role in health promotion and disease prevention within a developmental life stage approach will be explored with special consideration given to children and adolescents.
+This unit of study examines the major concepts and principles of community health nursing including self-care, continuity of care, primary health care, health promotion/illness prevention, community assessment, family assessment, and home care.
+Approaches to the provision of nursing care for people of all ages with acute, chronic, or life threatening illness in settings where they live will be examined.
+Particular attention will be given to case management and the home visit process: its therapeutic nature, communication skills and safety issues.
+Areas of specialisation within community health will also be discussed, and the nurse's role in health promotion and disease prevention will be explored with special consideration given to aboriginal, and child and adolescent health.
 Epidemiological concepts and methodologies integral to community health nursing are explored.
-Students undertake a community assessment using a 'community profile' approach.
-This approach will be extended to explore and plan for the health needs of communities who experience health disparities including Aboriginal and Torres Strait Islander peoples, people living with physical, intellectual or psychiatric disabilities, minority cultural groups, and the homeless.
-Community clinical placements afford students the opportunity to consolidate and integrate theoretical knowledge and community nursing practice.
+Students will undertake a community assessment of a chosen local government area using a 'community profile' approach.
+They also examine a public health problem in relation to the local government area, with the role of the community nurse in addressing the public health problem.
+Community clinical placements will provide students with the opportunity to consolidate and integrate theoretical knowledge and community nursing practice.

 Our courses that offer this unit of study